BuzzDevDev/Holder/README.md

 # Holder
-API to request and store json files on the fly.
+NodeJS API to request and store files on the fly.